laniel123/laniel123/README.md

 ## What I’m Learning

 Currently diving deeper into:
+- Improving my skills in the languages I know
 - Regression and modeling
 - Optimal data visualization practices
 - API integration and full-stack development